 “No way,” I said without hesitation.

-“Well, I’ll be 18 soon and almost an adult, so I will get it done then.”
+“Well, I’ll be 18 soon and almost a legal adult, so I will get it done then.”

 I had to laugh.
 “Adults are financially independent people.
 What happens if something goes wrong?
 You don’t have your own medical insurance to fix it.”